RuleML/Test-Rebase/README.md

     $ git pull ruleml master

-2. if conflicts arise from the pull, fix these in your local checkout and commit

-    $ git commit -a
+2. There should be no conflicts from this pull, because you have been following the workflow described here and doing all your development in temporary branches.

 3. Select an issue from the issue tracker to work on, or create a new issue.